Abraham Ulrikab (1845-1881)

 Ulrikab experienced culture shock and wrote about the constant unbearable noise in the cities.
 The crowds of people that came to see them were relentless, pushing up to them and even inside their dwellings.
 At one point he writes that he took up a whip and harpoon and “made [himself] terrible” to chase a crowd away (Lutz 41).
 The damp climate gave them all constant chills and runny noses.
 In one of his letters, he writes about how Tobias was beaten badly with a whip by Jacobsen for misbehaving and became very sick afterwards.
 He also writes of the bad food: too much bread and very little of what they were used to.
 There is only one high point in their travels, when they were visited by members of their church, eight Moravian brothers and sisters.
 That seems to be their only joy in the trip although Abraham wrote that Tobias delighted and cared for the children that had come to see them.

 The Inuit were seen as a vanishing race.
 One Berlin newspaper describes the drastically declining population of their homeland: “One can almost predict the year when the people of the Labrador Eskimos will be entirely gone from earth” (Oct.
-26, 1880, Abendausgabe evening edition).
+26, 1880, Abendausgabe, evening edition).

-When the Inuit did get sick from smallpox, it took them quickly.
+When the Inuit did get smallpox, it took them quickly.
 The first, Nuggasak, died in Paris on 14 December.
 Ulrikab wrote his last letter to Brother Elsner from Paris.
 “Terrianiak’s daughter, [she] stopped living very fast and suffered terribly.
 After [her] mother also died, greatly suffering as well” (Lutz 55).
 Paingu passed on 27 December and Sara four days after her.
 The remaining five were vaccinated on 1 January 1881, but it was far too late.
 They all died within the next few weeks.
-Ulrike was the last to pass, on 16 January.
+Ulrike was the last to pass, on 16 January 1881.

 While their bodies were never returned to Labrador, some of their possessions, including Ulrikab’s diary, were sent back to Hebron.
-A missionary, Brother Kretschmer, translated the diary to German and the original, in Inuktitut, went missing.
+A missionary, Brother Kretschmer, translated the diary into German; the original, in Inuktitut, went missing.
 The translation was discovered in 1980, almost a century later, by J. Garth Taylor, who published an article about Ulrikab in Canadian Geographic in 1981.
 In 2005, Hartmut Lutz and Hilk Thode-Arora, with the help of students from the University of Greifswald, Germany, published The Diary of Abraham Ulrikab: Text and Content.
 This included Ulrikab's diary, as well as extracts from German newspaper articles and parts of Jacobsen’s journal, all translated from German into English.

 In 2010, after reading The Diary of Abraham Ulrikab, France Rivet was inspired to try to discover more about the families.
-Rivet eventually discovered that the remains of Abraham, his wife Ulrike, his daughter Maria, Tobias, Tigianniak, and the skull cap of his wife Paingu are located in a French museum.
-Rivet also found that the skull of Abraham’s Daughter Sara is part of a collection in Berlin.
+Rivet eventually discovered that the remains of Abraham, his wife Ulrike, his daughter Maria, Tobias, Tigianniak, and part of the skull of his wife Paingu are located in a French museum.
+Rivet also found that the skull of Abraham’s daughter Sara is part of a collection in Berlin.
 Rivet published her discoveries in a book, In the Footsteps of Abraham Ulrikab, 2014.
 As of yet, their remains have not been brought home.

 Works Cited: